-- Help patients develop a healthy relationship with food by encouraging a balance diet that includes nutrient-dense and fun foods.
+- Help patients develop a healthy relationship with food by encouraging a balanced diet that includes nutrient-dense and less nutritious foods.
 Labeling certain foods as “bad” or off-limits is likely to backfire.

 - Help patients find physical activities that they enjoy and can see participating in for the long-haul.
 This will increase exercise adherence and promote a healthy relationship with movement.